|Issue date||Monday, 16 September 2019, 23:59|

 Remember, avoid overloading the poster with too much (small) text.
 This will ensure that people won’t want to read what’s on your poster.
 Add in pictures, graphics, diagrams and tables when appropriate.
 You are there to “sell” people your idea, to make them convinced that your application is unique and creative, and NOT to put them to sleep.

 Some examples of past STePS posters:

 Final Project Report

-Like most other classes, the Final Project report is due on 17 November 2019 (to be pushed to Bitbucket by 23:59 please).
+Like most other classes, the Final Project report is due on 17 November 2019 (to be uploaded to Coursemology by 23:59 please).
 The final report should (at least) include the following points:

 - Description of the application you have developed.

 - Are there any existing applications out there that are similar?
 What makes your application special?